-The Gibson Assembly® method was developed in 2009 by Daniel Gibson and his colleagues at the J. Craig Venter Institute during the team’s quest to construct the first synthetic cell.
-Since its introduction to the life science community, the Gibson Assembly® method has become a mainstay in many synthetic biology laboratories and has attracted interest from both the academic and commercial life sciences community due to its ease-of-use, robustness, and flexibility.
+A key technology behind SGI-DNA’s Cell Engineering Services is the Gibson Assembly® method, developed in 2009 by Dan Gibson and his colleagues at the J. Craig Venter Institute along with Synthetic Genomics.
+In 2010 this well-established approach was used to create the first fully synthetic cell.
+Since the commercial introduction of the Gibson Assembly® method to the life science community by SGI-DNA, this method has become a mainstay in many synthetic biology laboratories and has attracted interest from both the academic and commercial life sciences community due to its ease-of-use, robustness, and flexibility.

 The Gibson Assembly® method is also available under commercial license.
 For more information contact us at firstname.lastname@example.org